Camp Chicago Leadership Team

 Do you care for young people?
 Love the outdoors?
 Want to serve Christ and help campers grow in their faith?
 Then Camp Chicago might be a perfect fit for you.
 We are looking for staff who will help to nurture a diverse Christian community for our campers ages 7-17.

-The online application will be available here!
-Tell us what role you think would be right for you or feel free to ask if you'd like to know more about individual job responsibilities and assignments.
+Online applications will be available in November.
+Tell us what role you think would be right for you or feel free to ask if you’d like to know more about individual job responsibilities and assignments.
 Salaries start at $200 per week (housing and meals provided) and staff members must be able to attend the entire camp season.
 Contact Chad Senuta with questions.

 Our staff are faithful, fun-loving, and adventurous Christian leaders who are passionate about camp ministry and helping young people grow in their faith.
 They are young adults ages 18 and up who come from all over our diocese and beyond.